shader-slang/slang/docs/design/decl-refs.md

 ----------------------------------

 When working in the Slang compiler code, try to be aware of whether you should be working with a plain `Decl*` or a full `DeclRef`.
-There are many queries like "what is the rturn type of this function?" that typically only make sense if you are applying them to a `DeclRef`.
+There are many queries like "what is the return type of this function?" that typically only make sense if you are applying them to a `DeclRef`.

 The `syntax.h` file defines helpers for most of the existing declaration AST nodes for querying properties that should represent substitutions (the type of a variable, the return type of a function, etc.).
 If you are writing code that is working with a `DeclRef`, try to use these accessors and avoid being tempted to extract the bare declaration and start querying it.